Understanding Level 2 Hoarding

 There is a Blocked Exit from the Hoarder House

-While there is one blocked exit to the home, the collection causing the hoard is not yet considered a code violation, so the hoarder is at minor risk of being ordered by authorities to clean up.
+While there is one blocked exit to the home, the collection causing the hoarding is not yet considered a code violation, so the hoarder is at minor risk of being ordered by authorities to clean up.
 Entire rooms are not blocked off; however, pathways around clutter in the house may be forming.

 There Is an Excessive Accumulation of Garbage